calvin-dani/tiktaktoe/README.md

 ## Getting Started

 Follow these steps to set up and run the project:
+0. Have android studio or/and XCode setup to run emulators on your device.
+Else have expo go installed in your phone and scan the qr to run the application.
 1. Clone the repository.
 2. Install dependencies using "npm i".
 3. Set up a Firebase project and configure it with the app in the .env file.